 This year Wayne is happy to be back at Berea. in playing recorder – among other instruments requested.
-He’ll be back to encourage his recorder classes, and new JUBO class for adults.
+He’ll be back to encourage his recorder classes, and continue with JUBO which is his sweet little whistle instrument for ages 7 and up.
 If you’re a newby, Wayne performed in 8 productions with Cirque du Soleil and has residence at Colgate University and made his debut with the Los Angeles Philharmonic.
-He’s worked on films from Good Dinosaur to The Lego Movie, has , Mr Hankin has received over 30 awards and grants from ASCAP, Meet the Composer, The National Endowment of the Arts and organizations abroad, and teaches all over the country with residencies at the Chatauqua institution and Interlochen Arts Academy.
+He’s worked on films from Good Dinosaur to The Lego Movie.
+Wayne has received over 30 awards and grants from ASCAP, Meet the Composer, The National Endowment of the Arts and organizations abroad, and teaches all over the country with residencies at the Chatauqua institution and Interlochen Arts Academy.

 Beginning Recorder; JUBO; Intermediate Recorder